openblockchains/programming-bitcoin-script/README.md

 that is, `?+2=4`
 or into `ScriptSig` and `ScriptPubKey`.
-If you know the answer you can "unlock" the bounty, that is, the bitcoin are yours!
+If you know the answer you can "unlock" the bounty, that is, the bitcoins are yours!
 Here's the challenge:

 ``` ruby